Plaza Carolina

 Plaza Carolina is an enclosed shopping mall located in Carolina, Puerto Rico.
 Anchored by JCPenney, TJ Maxx, Forever 21, Caribbean Cinemas, Burlington, Chili's Grill & Bar, and Supermercados Econo, it features 161 stores, making it the second largest mall in Puerto Rico and the Caribbean.
 The mall has a food court in its second floor and several offices in its third floor.

-Plaza Carolina recently housed a Forever 21 store which closed in 2025.

 History

 Development and opening

-Starting development as early as 1972 and being scheduled for completion by 1976, it was estimated to generate at least $75 million dollars in retail sales annually during its first 3 years of operation and over $100 million thereafter.
+Starting development as early as 1972 and being scheduled for completion by 1976, it was estimated to generate at least $75 million in retail sales annually during its first 3 years of operation and over $100 million thereafter.
 The mall was developed and was owned at the time by Plaza Carolina Associates, a coordinated project between General Growth Properties and IBEC.
 Eduardo Molinari was the architect for the project.

 On September 27, 1978, JCPenney would officially inaugurate its store at the mall.
 The JCPenney store, whose physical extension covered 270000 ft2, was the first store to open its doors in Plaza Carolina, and according to a spokesperson, it was the largest store in sales volume that the chain had ever opened in its entire history.
 It would create more than 400 new jobs in the area.

 First having a soft opening with its anchors on the 9th, the mall finally opened on October 11, 1978.
 It opened with more than 100 stores, including 3 anchor stores, and parking for 5,000 cars.
 Its three main anchor stores at the time were, Sears, JCPenney, and a 88000 ft2 González Padín.
 It also opened with a 2-level, 37000 ft2 Woolworth store, which would additionally open with a "Harvest House" restaurant.
 Later, a 26379 ft2 Tiendas Capri was added.